gloveboxes/Connecting-Particle-Photon-to-Azure-IoT-Hub/README.md

 |Date|As at Nov 2018|
 |Acknowledgment|This AzureIoTHubClient library depends and builds upon the fantastic [MQTT-TLS](https://github.com/hirotakaster/MQTT-TLS) library.|

-Now you can connect your Particle Photon to directly to the Particle Cloud, Azure IoT Hub, and Azure IoT Central.
-The **AzureIoTHubClient** library supports bidirectional messaging, [Direct methods](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-direct-methods), and soon [Device Twins](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-device-twins).
+Now you can connect your Particle Photon directly to the Particle Cloud, Azure IoT Hub, and Azure IoT Central.
+The **AzureIoTHubClient** library supports two-way messaging, [Direct Methods](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-direct-methods), and soon [Device Twins](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-device-twins).

 ![photon in action](docs/photon-animated.gif)

-The AzureIoTHubClient library running on your Particle Photon can send **50 messages per second** to Azure IoT Hub.
-If you are using the free tier of Azure IoT Hub which has a limit of 8000 messages per day, you will reach the limit in under 3 minutes.
+The AzureIoTHubClient library can publish **50 messages per second** to Azure IoT Hub.
+The free tier of Azure IoT Hub limits the number of messages to 8000 per day, At 50 messages per second you will reach the 8000 message limit in under 3 minutes.
 So be sure to throttle the telemetry publish rate.

-Azure IoT Central is ready to go, no code required service you can use to plot and analysis device telemetry, centrally control devices, and initiate business processes.
-Under the covers the service is built on [Azure IoT Hub](https://azure.microsoft.com/en-au/services/iot-hub/), [Azure Time Series Insights](https://azure.microsoft.com/en-au/services/time-series-insights/), and [Azure IoT Hub Device Provisioning Service](https://docs.microsoft.com/en-us/azure/iot-dps/about-iot-dps).
+Azure IoT Central is ready to go service you can use to plot and analysis telemetry, centrally control devices, and start business processes.
+Under the covers, the service uses [Azure IoT Hub](https://azure.microsoft.com/en-au/services/iot-hub/), [Azure Time Series Insights](https://azure.microsoft.com/en-au/services/time-series-insights/), and [Azure IoT Hub Device Provisioning Service](https://docs.microsoft.com/en-us/azure/iot-dps/about-iot-dps).
 Hence this library and documentation apply to both Azure IoT Hub and IoT Central.

 ## What you need